 For starters, followers and likes do not always convert leads to customers.
 This means that someone may like your content but will not engage with your brand.

 There is also a limitation on how much information you can collect from fans on social media.
-You are bound by the information that is provided by the social media platform which withholds certain demographics that may of help to provide your consumers with solutions.
+You are bound by the information that is provided by the social media platform which withholds certain demographics that may help to provide your consumers with solutions.

 You may not be able to hold the attention of a consumer for very long.
 Scrolling through Facebook, Instagram, and Twitter feeds may lead to the consumer wanting to see what else is out there.
-You can have engagement but it may be short-lived.
-This is the same with live video.
+Social engagement may not last long.
+This is also the case with live video.

 Social media content stays within social media channels.
 This can be problematic if your target audience is not on social media.

 You have to pay to play.
 Many social platforms are giving first dibs to advertisers.
 This means your brand may not be seen organically if you are not paying for facetime.

-Some have said that social media was not built as a business platform.
-It was built for being social with friends and family.
+Some argue that social media not not built for businesses.
 This can be why there are some limitations on these platforms.